CliffBakalian/Fog/README.md

 downpour of speific files.
 Think of it just scp'ing files but before an upload, the file is encrypted and after a download the file is decrypted.
+## Resources

+I will be using libgcrypt for my encrpytion and libssh2 for my ssh/scp activities.

 ## Background
 Since this is made more for my own personal use, space